 - John Carroll students and grads are in demand; they are engaged in invaluable internships at the “Big Four” accounting firms, Cleveland Clinic, news and media outlets, and Fortune 500 companies headquartered in the region.

 - Crain’s Cleveland Business annually recognizes rising stars in the regional business community.
-In 2011, 10 of the “Forty Under 40″ honorees were John Carroll alumni.
+Since 2011, 13 JCU alumni have been selected as “Forty Under 40″ honorees.